Some records sent to Jan. 6 committee were torn up, taped back together — mirroring a Trump habit

 The National Archives on Monday took the unusual step of confirming the habit, saying in a statement that records turned over from the Trump White House “included paper records that had been torn up by former President Trump.”
 The statement came in response to a question from The Washington Post about whether some Jan.
 6-related records had been ripped up and taped back together.

+Some of the documents turned over by the White House had not been reconstructed at all, according to the Archives.

-The National Archives transmitted over 700 pages of documents to the Jan.
+The Archives transmitted over 700 pages of documents to the Jan.
 6 committee last month that included a mélange of records concerning the events of Jan.
-6, 2021, some of which were torn up and reconstructed, according to the three people familiar with the records, who requested anonymity to reveal sensitive details.
+6, 2021, including those that were torn up and reconstructed, according to the three people familiar with the records, who requested anonymity to reveal sensitive details.

-In its statement, the National Archives said that “White House records management officials during the Trump Administration recovered and taped together some of the torn-up records.
+In its statement, the Archives said that “White House records management officials during the Trump Administration recovered and taped together some of the torn-up records.
 These were turned over to the National Archives at the end of the Trump Administration, along with a number of torn-up records that had not been reconstructed by the White House.
 The Presidential Records Act requires that all records created by presidents be turned over to the National Archives at the end of their administrations.”

 The committee declined to provide comment.